Build a WordPress website (Linux)

 sudo nginx -t

-If a syntax error is reported, you can run the sudo mv /etc/nginx/conf.d/default.conf.bak /etc/nginx/conf.d/default.conf command to restore the default configuration.
+If a syntax error is reported, you can restore the default configuration by running sudo mv /etc/nginx/conf.d/default.conf.bak /etc/nginx/conf.d/default.conf.

 sudo systemctl restart nginx

-After completing the server configuration, initialize WordPress in your browser.
+After completing the server-side configuration, you must complete the WordPress setup in your web browser.

-1. On your local computer, open a browser and visit http://<Public IP address of the ECS instance> to go to the WordPress installation page.
+1. In a web browser on your local computer, go to http://<Public IP address of your ECS instance> to access the WordPress installation page.

-2. Fill in the basic information for your website, including the Site Title, administrator User Name, Password, and Your Email, and then click Install WordPress.
+2. Enter your site information, including Site Title, administrator User Name, Password, and Your Email, and then click Install WordPress.

-3. After the installation is complete, click Log In and use the username and password that you set in the previous step to log in.
+3. After the installation is complete, click Log In, and log in with the username and password you set in the previous step.

-If you can log in, your WordPress site is up and running.
-For more information, see the WordPress getting started guide.
+A successful login confirms that your WordPress site is running.
+For more information, see the official WordPress documentation.

 Next steps

-To upload WordPress themes or plugins via FTP, you need to build an FTP site on Linux.
+To upload WordPress themes or plugins using FTP, you first need to build an FTP site (Linux).

-1. Register a domain name and complete ICP filing
+1. Register a domain name and complete an ICP filing

 Point your domain name to the public IP address of your ECS instance.

-3. Replace the public IP address of the instance with your new domain name.
+3. Replace the instance public IP address with your new domain name.

-1. Connect to the instance and log on to the MySQL database.
+1. Remotely connect to the instance and log on to the MySQL database.

 mysql -u root -p